operand/agency/docs/README.md

 See the [example application](../examples/demo/) for a full working example.

-## Configuring Connectivity
+### Configuring Connectivity

-When using AMQP, you have many options for connectivity that may affect your experience.
 By default, the `AMQPSpace` class will read the following environment variables and will otherwise use default settings.

 ```sh
 AMQP_HOST